Can Dogs Eat Granola?

 Can dogs have plain Granola?

-Vitamin B helps provide your pooch with a nice shiny and healthy coat and linoleic acid provides omega-6 fatty acid to keep your canine friend’s skin healthy, moisturized, and strong.
+Vitamin B helps provide your pooch with a nice shiny, healthy coat, and linoleic acid offers omega-6 fatty acid to keep your canine friend’s skin healthy, moisturized, and strong.

 Oats are also a wonderful source of soluble fiber for dogs, especially if your pups have digestive issues.
 Fiber also helps regulate and maintain healthy blood glucose levels in dogs.

-Plain Granola doesn’t contain ingredients that are harmful to dogs such as chocolate, macadamia nuts, or raisins.
+Be sure to stick to plain Granola for your pup as it doesn’t contain ingredients that are harmful to dogs such as chocolate, macadamia nuts, or raisins.
 Make sure that the plain Granola is free from sugar and salt as well.

 Can dogs eat Granola cereal?